 MAC 700 (3.0 credit hours)

 Introduction to Financial Accounting teaches in depth the basics of financial accounting.
 Students focus on learning the critical “mechanics” of financial accounting — the methods that accountants use to translate events and transactions into balance sheets, income statements and statements of cash flow for use by the entity’s external stakeholders.
+NOTE: This course cannot be waived.

 MAC 701 (1.5 credit hours)